reald/anytone-flash-tools/emulator/README.md

 ```

 The server will receive the programming data and stores each flash process in a seperate hex dump file.
 If one flash process ends it will automatically open
-a diff tool (meld) and compares the stored files of the latest flash process and the one before.
+a diff tool (meld) and compare the stored files of the latest flash process and the one before.
 This lets you very efficiently analyse each byte of the
 flash process without using any hardware.
-Also wireshark is not needed any longer.
+Also wireshark to intercept the USB connection is not needed any longer.
 (The stored hex dumps files can be flashed later again using rewrite_hexdump.py.)

 ## Start Server